 What is Planning?

-Planning is the process of deciding necessary activities to be done today so that the desired goals can be achieved as expected.
-It is the action that bridges a gap between where we are now and where we want to be.
+Planning is the process of deciding on necessary activities to be done today so that the desired goals can be achieved as expected.
+It is the action that bridges the gap between where we are now and where we want to be.